 Business & Technology

 Most companies are now in the process of rapidly enabling teleworking, telelearning, and remote productivity solutions to maintain business and operational continuity.
 But their goal is to also enable those remote access services in a way that does not introduce unjustified operational overhead.
-And at the same time, they need to maintain required levels of security to meet the existing business and operational model.
-This can be a complicated process in the best of times, let alone when expediency is so critical.
+And at the same time, they must maintain the necessary levels of security to meet the existing business and operational model.
+This can be a complex process in the best of times, let alone when expediency is so critical.

-To complicate the process further, organizations need to provide remote users with more than just a secure connection back to the core network or datacenter resources they are used to be remotely connecting to.
+To complicate the process further, organizations must provide remote users with more than just a secure connection back to the core network or data center resources they are used to be remotely connecting to.
 An increasing number of applications are also being hosted in the cloud, and rather than backhauling those applications through the core network, organizations need to consider providing secure remote connectivity directly to those applications.
 Direct connectivity will not only reduce the load on the network, but also improve overall user experience, especially for high-bandwidth or latency-sensitive applications.

 These considerations require thinking about the entire network architecture, from cloud to on-premise to endpoint.
 Fortinet addresses these and similar requirements by providing a flexible operating system that is consistent across form factors – whether deployed in the cloud, on-premise, or in a power user’s home office – and whose management can be centralized for policy orchestration, VPN templating, and user segmentation.

-When deployed in AWS, for example, the FortiGate VM NGFW acting as a secure VPN gateway is able to support up-to 20Gbps of IPSec VPN traffic across Internet of Direct Connect links connecting datacenters and clouds, and tens of thousands of SSL-VPN and IPSec VPN sessions connected with FortiClient or other VPN client.
+When deployed in AWS, for example, the FortiGate VM NGFW acting as a secure VPN gateway is able to support up to 20Gbps of IPSec VPN traffic across Internet of Direct Connect links connecting data centers and clouds, and tens of thousands of SSL-VPN and IPSec VPN sessions connected with FortiClient or other VPN clients.
 This flexibility helps customers meet their remote access needs without any need to redesign networks or security policies as well as manage SLAs for traffic across locations.
 In those cases where the FortiGate-VM is running on a smaller compute instance, customers can scale up and launch a larger solution using the same configurations to increase capacity with minimal downtime.
-And they can increase their use of any Cloud based application or service whether on AWS, Azure, GCP or Oracle Cloud combined with FortiGate based SSL-VPN or IPSec VPN to gain finer visibility & control over which type of user gets access to different applications.
+And they can increase their use of any Cloud based application or service whether on AWS, Azure, GCP or Oracle Cloud combined with FortiGate based SSL-VPN or IPSec VPN to gain finer visibility and control over which type of user gets access to different applications.

 For such customers, it becomes possible to visualize and secure increased traffic demand in two areas:

-Of course, such increased traffic demands create more stress on existing infrastructure performance and functionality are pushed to their limits.
+Of course, such increased traffic demands create more stress on existing infrastructure, meaning performance and functionality get pushed to their limits.
 In such situations, excess performance headroom is much appreciated.
 At the same time, customers who have implemented Fortinet’s best-of-breed datacenter edge security solutions, along with their public cloud-based security services hub solutions, can enjoy the flexibility benefits these solutions have to offer, especially as they are able to function as a single, integrated security system.

 Following are some of the leading considerations when addressing increased remote access demands:

-Scale-Up vs. Scale-Out: For large-scale VPN, especially since VPN is a very stateful communications technology, new challenges are introduced when designed as a scale-out capability.
-The ability to implement Scale-Up based solutions can tremendously accelerate an organization’s ability to quickly respond to demand, as well as scale to very large levels of user connectivity and traffic encryption – all without undertaking potentially unachievable engineering projects.
+For large-scale VPN, especially since VPN is a very stateful communications technology, new challenges are introduced when designed as a scale-out capability, especially since traditional VPN is a very stateful communications technology.
+The ability to implement Scale-Up based solutions can tremendously accelerate an organization’s ability to quickly respond to demand and scale to very large levels of user connectivity and traffic encryption – all without undertaking potentially unachievable engineering projects.

 Addressing new or increased capacity requirements due to increased demand for applications hosted in the cloud as well as SaaS services can seem like a significant challenge.
 But by leveraging the innovation and capabilities in their existing technology investments, organizations can often address a majority of their requirements without significant additional overhead.